weijuey/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Locating persons by tag : `findtag`

+Find persons with the given tag.

+Format: `findtag KEYWORD [MORE_KEYWORDS]`

+* The search is case-insensitive. e.g tag will match Tag
+* The order of the keywords does not matter. e.g. Tag One will match One Tag
+* Only the tag is searched
+* Only full words will be matched e.g. Ta will not match Tag
+* List of persons matching at least one tag will be returned. e.g. `Tag1` will return `Person` A with tags `Tag1` and `Tag2` will be returned.

+Examples:
+* `findtag Friends` returns persons with tag `Friends`
+* `findtag InProgress` returns persons with tag `InProgress`

 ### Deleting a person : `delete`

 Deletes the specified person from the address book.